DFE-Digital/npq-registration/docs/declarations_and_statements.md

 ## Statements

 NPQ service has 1 statement per Lead Provider per Cohort per month for the contract period.
-Only Statements for certain 'nominated' months are intended for Payment - these are referred to as output Statements.
-Others are referred to as non-output Statements.
+Only Statements for certain 'nominated' months are intended for Payment - these are referred to as either output Statements or payment run statements.
+Others non payment statements are referred to as non-output Statements or non-payment run statements.

 Statements have an 'output_fee' on/off switch which controls whether they are an 'output Statement' or not.

 Each statement has 2 dates